Nomia & Dieunomia

 All known North American Nomia bees nest in soil, usually in flat ground.
 Nomia females coat the linings of their egg cells with a waterproof wax-like material.
 The burrow entrances of some Nomia species are marked with a “tumulus” or turret.

 Many Nomia species are solitary.
-Nomia tetrazonata, however, live communally, with up to 20 bees sharing a single nest.
+Nomia tetrazonata, however, are known to live communally, with up to 20 bees sharing a single nest.
 Four-banded nomia nests lack tumuli and turrets at their entrances, but may be impressively deep, running as far beneath the soil as 20 inches (50 cm).
 The nests of four-banded nomia are sometimes invaded by the cuckoo bee species Triepeolus verbesinae.

 Nomia & Dieunomia Species of the National Butterfly Center